Yoga Circles

 Posted in: Mind, Body, Spirit, Yoga and Buddhism, Yoga Circles, Yoga Practice and Philosophy Tagged: karma yoga, yoga transformation

-Attachment And Aversion: The Secret to Loosening Suffering’s Grip
+Attachment and Aversion: The Secret to Loosening Suffering’s Grip

 attachment and aversion